wiebket/delretrieve/README.md

 1. Clone this repository from github.
 2. Navigate to the root directory (`delretrieve`) and run `python setup.py install`.
-3. Update the database connection information in `USER_HOME/dlr_data/usr/cnxnstr.txt`.
+3. Update the database connection information in `USER_HOME/del_data/usr/cnxnstr.txt`.
 The data retrieval process will ONLY work if you have installed the database on a MSSQL server instance and have access permissions to the data.

 ## Data retrieval

 From the command line (or Anaconda Prompt on windows) run

-1. `dlrretrieve_data -p` to retrieve 5min load profile timeseries data You will be prompted to enter the start and end year (choose in the range of 1994 - 2014) for which you want to retrieve data
+1. `delretrieve_data -p` to retrieve 5min load profile timeseries data You will be prompted to enter the start and end year (choose in the range of 1994 - 2014) for which you want to retrieve data
-2. `dlrretrieve_data -t` to retrieve all supplementary tables
+2. `delretrieve_data -t` to retrieve all supplementary tables
-3. `dlrretrieve_data -s` to retrieve anonymised survey responses
+3. `delretrieve_data -s` to retrieve anonymised survey responses

 When you use the command line interface for the first time, you will be requested to confirm the path for storing retrieved data.
 The 5 minute load profile data is ~120GB.
 Ensure that you choose a location with sufficient storage space!
-The default location is`USER_HOME/dlr_data/observations/`.
-You can change the storage location by creating a new target directory and altering the path in `USER_HOME/dlr_data/usr/store_path.txt`, or by deleting the path and entering a new path when prompted by the command line.
+The default location is`USER_HOME/del_data/observations/`.
+You can change the storage location by creating a new target directory and altering the path in `USER_HOME/del_data/usr/store_path.txt`, or by deleting the path and entering a new path when prompted by the command line.

 ### Additional command-line options